Search by keyword or author

 Instructions for the Special Issue

-Before submitting your proposal for a special issue, please contact the editor.
-When submitting your thematic issue, include the following information:
+Before submitting a proposal for a Special Issue, please contact the Editor.
+Proposals should be submitted as a Word document and should include the following information:

-• Abstracts of the Proposed Articles: Submit abstracts for the proposed articles (100-200 words each).
+• Proposed Articles: Provide the names of the proposed authors and abstracts of the proposed articles (100–200 words each).